 where $\mathbf{z}'_{\Xi,0}\!=\! \epsilon$ at timestep $t\!=\!0$ and $\mathbf{z}'_{\Xi,\bar{t}} \approx \mathbf{z}'^-_{\Xi}$ at $t\!=\!\bar{t}$.

-Considering the following step $t$, condition $\pi^-$ can be instead adjusted to include one or multiple subject(s)-specific attribute changes $\pi^+$.
+At next step $t$, condition $\pi^-_{\Xi}$ can be instead adjusted to include one or multiple subject(s)-specific attribute changes $\pi^+_{\Xi}$.
 The different velocity fields can be predicted for the adjusted conditions as shown in~\cref{fig:delta_velocity}.
-The latent divergence between the two predicted probability paths, $\Delta v = \mathcal{G}(\mathbf{z}'_{\Xi,t},\pi_\Xi^+,t) - \mathcal{G}(\mathbf{z}'_{\Xi,t},\pi_\Xi^-,t)$ corresponds to the variance across the target pairs of concept/attribute modulations.
-Comparably to finding latent directions in diffusion models~\cite{baumann2025continuous}, the CFM loss~(\ref{eq:cfm}) can be adjusted to include concept vector $\mathbf{q}_o$:
+The divergence between the two predicted probability paths, $\Delta v = \mathcal{G}(\mathbf{z}'_{\Xi,t},\pi_\Xi^+,t) - \mathcal{G}(\mathbf{z}'_{\Xi,t},\pi_\Xi^-,t)$ corresponds to the difference across the target pairs of concept/attribute modulations.
+Comparably to finding latent directions in diffusion models~\cite{baumann2025continuous}, the CFM loss~(\ref{eq:cfm}) can be adjusted to include concept vector $\pi_\Xi^-+\delta\mathbf{q}_o$:

 with $\delta$ control parameter and $\texttt{sg}$ stop-gradient.
-For both $\pi_\Xi^-$ and $\pi_\Xi^-+\delta\mathbf{q}_o$ generator $\mathcal{G}$ weights remain frozen.
+For both $\pi_\Xi^-$ and $\pi_\Xi^-+\delta\mathbf{q}_o$, generator $\mathcal{G}$ weights remain frozen.